beyarkay/masters-thesis/src/02_background.md

 Confusion matrices collate a model's performance by grouping each combination of predicted and ground truth\footnote{
-    The \emph{Ground truth} labels are the known correct labels for a given dataset.
+    The ground truth labels are the known correct labels for a given dataset.
 This is what a classification algorithm will attempt to predict.
 } label.
 For a $|C|$-class classification problem, a confusion matrix is a $|C| \times |C|$ matrix of values, where the the